asadudin/my-first-mcp-repo/README.md

 * 🎨 Random emojis everywhere
 * 🌺 Just spreading joy

+## 🔧 New in This Version
+This version we added Filesystem, GitHub, and Brave Search MCP Servers.
 ## 📚 Purpose and Usage
 This repository is a fun and experimental project aimed at spreading joy and creativity.
 While it currently serves as a playful space, future updates may introduce new features or content.
 Stay tuned!